shawntabrizi/substrate-package/README.md

 A stable, known working version of the [Substrate Node Template](https://github.com/paritytech/substrate/tree/master/node-template), [Substrate Module Template](https://github.com/shawntabrizi/substrate-module-template), and [Substrate UI](https://github.com/paritytech/substrate-ui).

+> **Note:** that this branch depends on the `v1.0` branch of Substrate, not a fixed commit.
+That means it _may_ be possible that your node breaks if a breaking change makes its way into the `v1.0` branch, but this is unlikely as the branch is intended to be stable.

 # How to use it:

  * Run `git clone https://github.com/shawntabrizi/substrate-package.git`.